Gillian Keegan visits school after criticising ‘sensationalist’ concrete queries

 Ms Keegan ordered more than 100 schools and colleges to make either full or partial closures last week after she received new evidence over the concrete’s collapse risk.

-She has provoked anger after she was caught on camera asking why no-one says “you’ve done a f****** good job” while “everyone else has sat on their arse and done nothing”.
+She has provoked anger after she was caught on camera after a broadcast interview asking why no-one says “you’ve done a f****** good job” while “everyone else has sat on their arse and done nothing”.

 At a drinks reception in Westminster on Wednesday night, Ms Keegan insisted the critical coverage “really hasn’t bothered me that much because I know I’ve made the right decision”.